Ricky Ponting: Sydney Test controversy

 The 2007–08 started a new era for Australia, as McGrath and Warne had both retired at the end of the previous Ashes series.
 The pair had taken more than 1250 Test wickets between them, and the only three Test defeats that Australia had suffered under Ponting, once against India in Mumbai in 2004 and the two against England in 2005, had all occurred when one of the two were injured.
 Now that both had gone, critics wondered whether Australia and Ponting could maintain their success with their two main strike weapons absent.
 Australia had not played a Test since the Ashes, while being involved in 32 ODIs and eight Twenty20 Internationals.
 The period started well for Australia; winning the first Test against Sri Lanka in Brisbane by an innings and 40 runs.
 Ponting struck 56 from 84 balls (seven fours) in Australia's total of 551.
 The Second Test in Hobart, saw Ponting score 31 (66 balls) and 53 not out (2 fours and a six) in front of his home crowd, as Australia wrapped up the series 2–0.
 Ponting scored 140 runs at 70 and took three catches.
 For his performances in 2007, he was named as captain once again in the World Test XI by ICC.

 Ponting at the toss for an ODI against India at the Melbourne Cricket Ground.

-However, the series against India was much harder-fought.
+The series against India however, was much harder-fought.
 Australia won the First Test easily, by 337 runs, but the matches thereafter were more difficult.
 The Second Test was closely fought and ended in Australian victory minutes before the end of play.
-This saw Australia equal the world record of 16 consecutive Test wins; Ponting, was part of Steve Waugh side that set the previous record in 1999–2001.
-However, the cricket was overshadowed by player conduct issues.
+This saw Australia equal the world record of 16 consecutive Test wins; Ponting, was part of Steve Waugh's team that set the previous record in 1999–2001.
+The cricket though was overshadowed by player conduct issues.

 After the match ended the stadium erupted in cheering as the Indians walked off the field, and the Australians celebrated their record-equalling win.
 The Australian team did not shake hands with Indian players on the field, especially Kumble who was waiting there after the fall of the final wicket.
 Though the Australian and Indian teams shook hands before heading into the dressing rooms later, but Kumble, who was batting at the end of the match, showed his displeasure by not shaking hands with the umpires.
 India expressed their resentment by boycotting the post-match presentation ceremony.